 Preheat the oven to 350 degrees F. Butter or lightly grease the bottom of a 13-by-9-inch baking dish.

 Layer half of the cheese on top of the bottom rolls.
-Next layer all the roast beef on top.
-Add the pepperoncini on top.
+Next layer all of the roast beef on top, and then add the pepperoncini on top.
 (We've made these with 1/2 cup all the way up to 1 cup of pepperoncini.
 I prefer more, but my boys like less; add to your personal preference!)
-Finally, layer the last half of the cheese on top.
-Place the top section of rolls on top of everything.
+Finally, layer the last half of the cheese and then place the top section of rolls on top of everything.

-In a small bowl, combine the completely melted and slightly cooled butter, dijon mustard, poppyseeds, Italian seasoning, dried minced garlic, dried minced onion, and Worcestershire sauce.
-Season to taste if desired -- I add 1/4 teaspoon salt.
-Whisk to combine.
+In a small bowl, combine the completely melted and slightly cooled butter, Dijon mustard, poppy seeds, Italian seasoning, dried minced garlic, dried minced onion, and Worcestershire sauce.
+Season to taste as desired ( I add 1/4 teaspoon salt), and whisk to combine.
 Using a pastry brush, liberally brush the butter mixture over the tops and sides of the rolls until well coated.
-Some of the butter mixture will pool at the bottom of the pan which is fine -- this will help season the bottom section of rolls!
+Some of the butter mixture will pool at the bottom of the pan, which is fine -- this will help season the bottom section of rolls.

-*Since these sliders are baked you want to start with the roast beef being as rare as possible.
-That way it won't get over-cooked in the oven :)
+Note: Since these sliders are baked, starting with the roast beef being as rare as possible helps ensure that it won't get over-cooked in the oven.